Monday Sector Leaders: Utilities, Healthcare

-In afternoon trading on Monday, Utilities stocks are the best performing sector, up 1.3%.
-Within that group, NRG Energy Inc (Symbol: NRG) and American Water Works Co, Inc. (Symbol: AWK) are two large stocks leading the way, showing a gain of 3.2% and 2.8%, respectively.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 1.4% on the day, and up 14.14% year-to-date.
-NRG Energy Inc, meanwhile, is up 10.23% year-to-date, and American Water Works Co, Inc. is up 19.50% year-to-date.
-Combined, NRG and AWK make up approximately 4.3% of the underlying holdings of XLU.
+The best performing sector as of midday Monday is the Utilities sector, losing just 0.5%.
+Within that group, Dominion Energy Inc (Symbol: D) and American Electric Power Co Inc (Symbol: AEP) are two of the day's stand-outs, showing a gain of 1.3% and 0.2%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is down 1.3% on the day, and up 12.49% year-to-date.
+Dominion Energy Inc, meanwhile, is up 6.57% year-to-date, and American Electric Power Co Inc is up 7.70% year-to-date.
+Combined, D and AEP make up approximately 10.5% of the underlying holdings of XLU.

-The next best performing sector is the Healthcare sector, up 0.7%.
-Among large Healthcare stocks, Moderna Inc (Symbol: MRNA) and Bristol Myers Squibb Co.
-(Symbol: BMY) are the most notable, showing a gain of 5.9% and 4.5%, respectively.
-One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is up 1.1% in midday trading, and up 21.10% on a year-to-date basis.
-Moderna Inc, meanwhile, is up 160.53% year-to-date, and Bristol Myers Squibb Co., is down 1.85% year-to-date.
-Combined, MRNA and BMY make up approximately 4.3% of the underlying holdings of XLV.
+The next best performing sector is the Healthcare sector, losing just 1.2%.
+Among large Healthcare stocks, Pfizer Inc (Symbol: PFE) and DaVita Inc (Symbol: DVA) are the most notable, showing a gain of 2.7% and 1.5%, respectively.
+One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is down 1.1% in midday trading, and up 21.40% on a year-to-date basis.
+Pfizer Inc, meanwhile, is up 70.18% year-to-date, and DaVita Inc, is down 9.29% year-to-date.
+Combined, PFE and DVA make up approximately 6.6% of the underlying holdings of XLV.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: